didier-durand/knative-on-cloud-kubernetes/README.md

 third-party data center**.
 Each of the components under the Knative project attempt to identify common patterns and codify the best practices that are shared by successful, real-world, Kubernetes-based frameworks and applications.*".

 So, two different containers are deployed on Knative: their proper execution is validated.
-The *[ealen/echo server](https://hub.docker.com/r/ealen/echo-server)*
+The *[autoscale-go](https://knative.dev/v0.16-docs/serving/autoscaling/autoscale-go/)* image allows requests with parameters to consume more or less cpu and  memory check via query specific query parameters while *[helloworld-go](https://knative.dev/v0.17-docs/serving/samples/hello-world/helloworld-go/)* Docker image is limited to a unique and trivial response.
+We deploy helloworld-go with official [Knative client (kn)](https://github.com/knative/client) with minimal command-line options to demonstrate as easy as it can get for the developer: *'kn service create <SERVICE_NAME> --image-nname <IMAGE_NAME> --env <ENV_VARS_TO_SET>'*.
-Docker image allows an end-to-end check via a specific http request/response dialog while *[helloworld-go](https://knative.dev/v0.15-docs/serving/samples/hello-world/helloworld-go/)*
+But, a rich set of deployment options is provided as per [reference documentation](https://github.com/knative/client/blob/master/docs/cmd/kn_service_create.md).
-Docker image is limited to a unique response.
+The autoscale-go service is deployed via a YAML file describing a Knative service.

 The outcome of the recurring executions of the workflow and all the messages produced by those runs can be checked in the [Actions tab](https://github.com/didier-durand/knative-on-cloud-kubernetes-private/actions) of this repository.
 Also, the logs of any execution can be downloaded as text files via "download log archive" of the job dashboard for